johnperry-math/AoC2018/README.md

 ### Day 8: Memory Maneuver

-Your device won't given directions because it can't read the license file.
+Your device won't give directions because it can't read the license file.
 You need to decode it.

 1. Report the sum of all nodes' meta values.